EOP-OMB/opal/readme.md

 Username: admin\
 Password: admin
 ## Setting environment variables
 OPAL is designed to run well in a containerized environment.
-It is recomended to set any desired environment variables using your chosen container orchestration solution (kubernetes, docker-compose, etc.).
+It is recommended to set any desired environment variables using your chosen container orchestration solution (kubernetes, docker-compose, etc.).
 You can also set environment variables in a .env file which should be placed in the opal subdirectory.
 The available environment variables are: \

-   "environment", #development or production \
+   "ENVIRONMENT", #development or production \
-   "opal_secret_key", #secret key used to create sessions \
+   "OPAL_SECRET_KEY", #secret key used to create sessions \
-   "debug", #True of False \
+   "DEBUG", #True of False \
-   "allowed_hosts", #Must be a comma seperated list of acceptable host names to use when accessing the application.
+   "ALLOWED_HOSTS", #Must be a comma seperated list of acceptable host names to use when accessing the application.
 Use '*' for all \
-   "database", #sqlite or postgres \
+   "DATABASE", #sqlite or postgres \
    "db_password", #can be blank if using sqlite \
-   "db_name", #name of db in postgres, can be blank if using sqlite \
+   "DB_NAME", #name of db in postgres, can be blank if using sqlite \
    "db_user", #can be blank if using sqlite \
-   "db_host", #can be blank if using sqlite \
+   "DB_HOST", #can be blank if using sqlite \
    "db_port", #can be blank if using sqlite \
-   "adfs_enabled", #True or False \
-   "adfs_server", #can be blank if adfs_enabled is False \
-   "adfs_client_id", #can be blank if adfs_enabled is False \
-   "adfs_client_id", #can be blank if adfs_enabled is False \
-   "adfs_relying_party_id", #can be blank if adfs_enabled is False \
-   "adfs_audience" #can be blank if adfs_enabled is False \
+   "LOG_LEVEL", #can be DEBUG, INFO, WARNING, ERROR, or CRITICAL "SAML_CLIENT_ID", #Client ID provided by your SAML IDP "SAML_CLIENT_SECRET", #Secret provided by your SAML IDP